FDA panel debates COVID vaccine recipe as questions swirl about fall shots

 Government vaccine advisers are meeting to decide if the recipe for COVID-19 vaccines needs updating for this fall and winter

-WASHINGTON -- Government advisers are meeting Thursday to decide if COVID-19 vaccines need updating to improve protection this fall and winter — even as a new Trump administration policy has thrown into question who may be eligible for a shot.
+WASHINGTON -- Government advisers are meeting Thursday to decide if COVID-19 vaccines need updating to improve protection this fall and winter — even as a new Trump administration policy has thrown into question who may be eligible for shots.

 The Food and Drug Administration’s outside experts have met regularly since the launch of the first COVID-19 vaccines to discuss tweaking their recipes to stay ahead of the virus.
 Thursday’s meeting is the group's first since President Donald Trump took office.